Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 You have to let your body do the work.
 If you tense up, you are fighting against yourself.
 I made no noises probably due to the fact that my son was there and I did not want to scare him.
 My labor lasted nearly 15 hours and towards the end I was exhausted, after the lack of sleep and 10 hours of pacing, then several hours of hard labor.
 Transition was a blur, it was so intense and painful, though quick.

 I remember an intense mixture of emotions of pain and love for my family and God's presence just before transition.
 Delivery was quick and seemingly effortless.
-I say that because I din't have to push hard like I did before.
+I say that because I didn't have to push hard like I did before.
 He was ready to be born and I squatted in the floor and out he came.

 My husband and I caught him.
 I did send for our family to witness the birth.
 I did get noisy during birth and I think it scared my son, so my father in law took him outside.
 He had left the bathroom before transition, and I'm glad since I was obviously in pain.
-I also found a Christian worship cd to be immensely helpful.
+I also found a Christian worship CD to be immensely helpful.
 I listened to one nonstop the whole 15 hours.

 Our midwife sat in the corner during transition and birth, so it was very special with my husband and I catching our son.
 He's the one who turned him over and announced, It's a boy!"
 I elected not to get an ultrasound, so we didn't know what we were getting.